orcunor/HidSharp_Communication/README.md

 İt's simple to do that you can do that like this write this command on Package Nuget Console:
  Install-Package HidSharp

+ In this project, there is an example of reading from buffer in a synchronous and asynchronous way.

 Here is the sample code: